QRead-app/QRead.backend/README.md

 #### Running a migration

-- Skip this and <b>Seeding the database</b> if you are using Kayne's neondb as I have already set everything up
+- Skip this and <b>Seeding the database</b> if you are using Wayne's neondb as I have already set everything up
 - To upgrade to the latest migration
   ```sh
   alembic upgrade head